 Release 19 introduced several stage-2 architecture enhancements for the IMS Data Channel (DC) in TS 23.228 Annex AC, defining the roles of the DCSF, MF, DC Application Server, and associated procedures such as bootstrap and application DC setup, standalone DC sessions, and multiplexing across SCTP associations.

 However, several stage-3 features in that architecture remain incomplete in TS 26.114, leading to recurring interoperability questions and liaison requests from SA2, SA3, SA3-LI, and GSMA.
-In particular, SA2 Rel-19 procedures for standalone DC establishment (AC.10) and multiplexing (AC.7.10) assume explicit SDP conventions for signaling application availability, partial acceptance, and de-multiplexing fallback, yet TS 26.114 lacks comprehensive support and examples for these features.
+In particular, SA2 Rel-19 procedures for standalone DC establishment (TS 23.228 AC.10) and multiplexing (TS 23.228 AC.7.10) assume explicit SDP conventions for signaling application availability, partial acceptance, and de-multiplexing fallback, yet TS 26.114 lacks comprehensive support and examples for these features.
 This results in non-aligned implementations for scenarios such as “application download pending” on the terminating UE, partial acceptance of multiplexed m-lines, and re-negotiation.

-At the same time, Rel-19 introduced new functional models, MF as HTTP Proxy, UDP Proxy, and DC Application Proxy (AC.6) and the interworking hooks with MTSI (AC.7.9), that depend on clear runtime mapping between DC streams and MF-anchored RTP streams.
+At the same time, Rel-19 introduced new functional models, MF as HTTP Proxy, UDP Proxy, and DC Application Proxy (TS 23.228 AC.6) and the interworking hooks with MTSI (TS 23.228 AC.7.9), that depend on clear runtime mapping between DC streams and MF-anchored RTP streams.
 SA4 stage-3 text still lacks normative conventions on how a DC application declares such mapping in SDP or how direction attributes (a=inactive/sendrecv) are applied for DC hold/resume in interworking cases.
 Similarly, the Rel-19 architecture allows HTTP-based application retrieval and potential interoperation with external content sources, but TS 26.114 leaves the treatment of external URLs, origin policies, and network provided whitelists undefined.
 Without a generic framework for policy signaling at the SDP and runtime levels, networks cannot enforce consistent behavior for HTTP subprotocols.

 Consequently, this work item aims to ensure full stage-2 to stage-3 alignment for the IMS Data Channel feature set introduced in Rel-19.
 Furthermore, it will address any unclarities and feature enhancements identified by GSMA and other groups.
 These enhancements will close the open Rel-19 gaps in TS 26.114, improve interoperability across vendors and networks, and create a stable baseline for subsequent service-specific extensions (e.g. AI/ML, AR and Avatar communication) that rely on DC mechanisms.